Cabbage thoran is my favorite Indian side dish.

 It is also called cabbage poriyal in Tamil Nadu, and the Tamil recipe uses less coconut in the recipe.

-Although the authentic Indian recipes almost always include grated coconut, the Malaysian Malaysian Indian style stir fry cabbage usually excludes it but added with some carrot.
-Both versions are spiced with tempered mustard seeds, cumin seeds, curry leaves, and chilies.
+Although authentic Indian recipes almost always include grated coconut, the Malaysian Malaysian Indian style stir fry cabbage usually excludes it but is added with some carrot.
+Both versions are spiced with tempered black mustard seeds, cumin seeds, curry leaves, and chilies.
 The cabbage is cut or finely shredded to be cooked quickly to retain the cabbage’s sweetness.